rsnapshot/rsnapshot/CONTRIBUTING.md

 Subsequent releases of that version, which should contain no changes other than bugfixes and security fixes, should also be tagged, e.g. `1.4.1`.

-In the end, there should be for every release a branch like `release-X-Y`.
+In the end, there should be for every minor release a branch like `release-X-Y`.
 The sub-releases should only get tagged on their specific branches.

 ### release-model in practice
 Here is a model presented for release 1.4.0.
 Make sure, that you start